jomcmahon/GraphBLAS_CTest/README.md

 -- tar -xvf GB_CTest.tar && cd CTest
--- edit Makefile so that the test variables are set correctly -- "make setup" to  link Demo directory, create database and input files -- "make specall" to genereate spec and list files
--- "make genall" to generate answers for the regression test suite -- "make runall" to run tests with SuiteSparse library -- "make clean" to remove executables
+-- edit Makefile so that the test variables are set correctly -- "make setup" to  link Demo directory, create database and input files -- "make regressionspec" to generate spec and list files for REGRESSION -- "make regressionlink" to link the regression test suite -- "make genall" to generate answers for the regression test suite -- "make runall" to run tests with SuiteSparse library -- "make clean" to remove executables